LEARNAcademy/syllabus/tools_and_resources/intro_to_programming.md

 ### Driver and Navigator

 The `driver` is the one with their hands on the keyboard.
 They are responsible for entering information and following the instructions given by the `navigator`.
-It is important to switch roles every 10-20 minutes.
+It is important to switch roles every 10-20 minutes and take frequent breaks.
 Communication is vital!

 <ul>